WVURAIL/gr-radio_astro/README.md

 4. NsfIntegrate90 - SDRPlay RSP 1A at 9.0 MHz
 5. NsfIntegrate100 - AIRSPY at 10.0 MHz.

 The data analysis tools for gr-radio_astro usually run on different computers than the data acqusition.
-The analysis software and documentation have moved tto the repository:
+The analysis software and documentation have moved to the repository:

 http://github.com/glangsto/analyze